 Step 6: Watch Carefully for Hadron Collision Results

 Various things could happen or maybe nothing at all.
 Things to look out for include natural supersymmetry, the appearance of extra dimensions, Higgs bosom, interesting quark flavors and cataclysmic black holes.
 Be sure to have a camera and/or pen and paper close at hand in order to record events.
+If you photograph something interesting, upload to Instagram with #CERN.

 Step 7: Diversify